MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/failoverclusters/Add-ClusterResourceDependency.md

 ```

 ## DESCRIPTION
 The **Add-ClusterResourceDependency** cmdlet adds a resource to the list of resources on which a particular resource depends, using AND as the connector, within a failover cluster.
-Existing dependencies will remain in the list.
-If you specify the *InputObject* parameter the *Resource* parameter will be ignored.
+Existing dependencies will remain on the list.
+If you specify the *InputObject* parameter, the *Resource* parameter will be ignored.

 A dependent resource is brought online after the resources on which it depends.
 A dependent resource is taken offline before the resources on which it depends.